SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 Because of this, taking the negative of a signed Byte whose value is `-128` is an invalid operation (Undefined Behaviour), as it would yield `128` which cannot be represented as a signed Byte.
-In practice, although doing this operation could lead to a crash, many compilers would return `-128` as the result for this operation (`-(-128)` => `-128`), which is obviously mathematically incorrect, and can be quite confusing.
+In practice, although doing this operation could lead to a crash (Undefined Behaviour is something we should avoid as much as possible), many compilers would return `-128` as the result for this operation (`-(-128)` => `-128`), which is obviously mathematically incorrect, and can be quite confusing.